solana-developers/solana-cookbook/docs/th/references/nfts.md

 If you have the mint key of an NFT, you สามารถ find its current owner by sneak-peeking at the largest token account for that mint key.

-Remember that NFTs have a supply of 1, and they are indivisible, meaning that only one token account will hold that token at any point in time, whilst all other token accounts for that mint key will have a balance of 0.
+Remember that NFTs have a supply of 1, และ they are indivisible, meaning that only one token account will hold that token at any point in time, whilst all other token accounts for that mint key will have a balance of 0.